dereekb/dbx-components/setup/v9-to-v10-upgrade-info.md

 Node16 needs to be replaced with Node18.
 Here are some of the files that need to be updated:

 - `.circleci/config.yml`: Update the orbs ( -> `circleci/node@5.1.1`, `nrwl/nx@1.6.2`) and image ( -> `cimg/node:18.19`).
-- `Dockerfile`: Update from FROM line to be `FROM node:18.19-bullseye`
+- `Dockerfile`: Update from FROM line to be `FROM node:18.19-bookworm`.
+Replace `openjdk-11-jre-headless` with `default-jre` as the previous one is no longer available by that name.
 - `firebase.json`: Need to update functions to use nodejs18.
 Update engine to be 18.

 Don't forget to use `./reset.sh` to rebuild the docker image before using.